eeemarv/eland/README.md

 #####Domain
-    Configure your domain with a CNAME to the Heroku app URL. set a config var for each domain to a database. heroku config:set ELAS_DOMAIN_SESSION_EXAMPLE__COM=RED
+    Configure your domain with a CNAME to the Heroku app URL. set a config var for each domain to the name of the schema in the database heroku config:set ELAS_SCHEMA_EXAMPLE__COM=examplecom
+    (a good choice for a schema name is the `systemtag` or `letscode` of the letsgroup.

 #####AWS S3
     Create a file bucket (in your region) on Amazon S3 and put the config in environment vars.